May 29, 2020

 T-BIRD GANG (1959)

 At sixty-five minutes, most will be able to sit through this one if you ignore the low production quality, obvious budget constraints and an artificial gang leader that stretches the gullibility of the viewer.
+I do not suggest it is going to be easy, however.
 The main cast does not embarrass themselves despite the area microphone echo in certain scenes.
 If one misses the opening credits it is still likely many will readily guess this is another production by Roger Corman.
 Less successful would be guessing it was distributed by Sparta Productions.
 Using its original title, Cry Out in Vengeance, it was a double feature with High School Big Shot (my post of October 20, 2018) and the first release of Corman’s company, The Filmgroup.
 At times, the overpowering, Corman trademark jazz combo soundtrack of solo drums, trumpet, or piano can be distracting.
-The film does, however, have a fairly decent screenplay, co-written by star John Brinkley and co-star Tony Miller.
+The film does have a fairly decent screenplay, co-written by star John Brinkley and co-star Tony Miller.
 This is one of five Corman pictures for television regular, Ed Nelson.
 He honed his craft churning out nearly twenty-two low-budget films.
-Lobby poster images never used the original T-Bird, choosing to use a current-generation model.
+Lobby posters apparently never showcased the 1957 T-Bird from the film, choosing to use a current-generation model.
 For whatever reason, Nelson is MIA in these promo shots (see below).
 For automobile accuracy, I created a revised poster to start this review.

 The opening scene sets the tone of this rickety film with meandering bongo drums as the camera moves in on Nelson's T-Bird and his right-hand henchman Tony Miller.
 Nelson snaps his fingers and Miller provides him a smoke.
 From a safe distance, they await the outcome of a warehouse burglary in which things do not go as Nelson planned.
 Seemingly an expert in the misdemeanor crimes of household and warehouse burglaries, Nelson is technically only an accessory to murder.
 Top-billed Brinkley arrives at the warehouse to find his father, the night watchman, murdered, however.
 Later in a bar, Nelson sees Brinkley defend himself in a fistfight with a troublemaker and invites him to join his gang.
 The police captain coaxes Brinkley to go undercover to help flesh out Nelson's gang who they figure is responsible for the murder.